BritishGeekGuy/GetMyApp-CLI/README.md

-# WinPac-CLI
+# GetMyApp
-Command Line Package Manager for Windows (Similar to WinGet)
+Command Line Package Manager for Windows/Linux
+Aiming to let developers have more choice.